 Dr. Burch says the use of puppy pads and paper training can be “tricky because you’re reinforcing two different options for the puppy.”
 In an ideal situation, pups would learn to hold it indoors and only eliminate at specific spots outdoors.
 But some cases may require a bit of creative thought, such as a person who has a job that makes it impossible to get home several times a day, or for a tiny dog living where the winters are brutal.
 Puppy pads give a dog the option of relieving herself in an approved spot at home.
+There are also high-tech indoor dog bathrooms that even work for male dogs.
 After the dog matures, the owner can then work on having the dog do her business outdoors all the time.

 Create a Housetraining Schedule for Your Puppy

 It is vital to housetraining success.
 Puppies have tiny bladders, and water runs right through them.
 The same is true for solid matter.
 You have to make sure you are giving your puppy ample opportunity to do the right thing.

 A good guide is that dogs can control their bladders for the number of hours corresponding to their age in months up to about nine months to a year.
 (Remember, though, that 10 to 12 hours is a long time for anyone to hold it!)
 A 6-month-old pup can reasonably be expected to hold it for about 6 hours.
 Never forget that all puppies are individuals and the timing will differ for each.

 Monitor daily events and your puppy’s habits when setting up a schedule.
 With very young puppies, you should expect to take the puppy out: